Teapotka/slovovyr/CONTRIBUTING.md

     + What was the problem?
     + What additional libraries did you use?
     + What methodologies or practices did you follow?
-    + Why did you decide not to take the tests (If not)